terraform-google-modules/terraform-google-kubernetes-engine/modules/workload-identity/README.md

 ## Usage

-The `terraform-google-workload-identity` can create a Kubernetes service account for you, or use an existing Kubernetes service account.
+The `terraform-google-workload-identity` can create service accounts for you, or you can use existing accounts; this applies for both the Google and Kubernetes accounts.

 ### Creating a Workload Identity